10 Jul “Uplifting” – Art to inspire kindness

 Challenges to overcome: no funding

-The PAC told Krista that they did not have any funding for this artwork, so she would have to raise the money herself.
-More allies appeared just as Krista needed them.
+The PAC told Krysta that they did not have any funding for this artwork, so she would have to raise the money herself.
+More allies appeared just as Krysta needed them.
 First, the building owners agreed to supply the grout, cement, bolts, screws and hardware that she needed.
-Of course, they were already supplying most of the recycled tiles that Krista saved from the dumpster to use in making her mural.
-With that beginning, Krista felt comfortable to begin fundraising.
+Of course, they were already supplying most of the recycled tiles that Krysta saved from the dumpster to use in making her mural.
+With that beginning, Krysta felt comfortable to begin fundraising.

 Another trust-building process was with the business and residential neighbors of the future artwork.
 She said, “I would not build something that people in the neighborhood didn’t want.”
 She made a computer generated illustration to show how the Uplifting mosaic would look on the side of the building.
 Then, along with her daughter, she took the illustration with a petition and knocked on every business and residential door in the immediate area.